isaacs/rimraf/README.md

 ## Major Changes from v3 to v4

 - The function returns a `Promise` instead of taking a callback.
-- Built-in glob support removed.
+- Globbing requires the `--glob` option to be set.
+(Removed in 4.0 and 4.1, opt-in support added in 4.2.)
 - Functions take arrays of paths, as well as a single path.
 - Native implementation used by default when available, except on Windows, where this implementation is faster and more reliable.